josquin-research-project/jrp-scores/README.md

 [JRP](http://josquin.stanford.edu) website.

-Barlines had not yet been invented in the 15th century, so all barlines in the data are interpreted.
-This is more deterministic than adding implicit accidentals.
+Barlines had not yet been invented in the 15th century, so all barlines in the data are interpreted; however, these are less option to interpretation compared to editorial accidentals.
 Typically barlines represent breves (double whole notes) durations, although they sometimes represent longs (quadruple whole notes), and may include patterns of dashed and solid lines to indicate the implied long (solid lines) and breve (dash line) metric grid of the music.

 All parts are encoded in modern notation that is sensitive to the original mensural notation intent of the fifteenth century.
 The